Skip to content

 This looks as follows in Maputnik.
 To add the layer:

 Let's add a line layer next that shows us the boundaries of all countries.
-The filter will ensure we only show administrative boundaries with admin level 2, and that they are not maritime.
-This makes sure we do not draw other features in the lines source layer, like roads, railways, waterways, etc. We also adapt the line width depending on the zoom level.
+The filter will ensure we only show administrative boundaries with level 2, and that they are not maritime.
+This makes sure we do not draw other boundaries in this source layer.
+We also adapt the line width depending on the zoom level.

 {